-- Dracula (1897) by Bram Stoker is, in many ways, the ultimate Gothic novel, mixing transgression, family, romance, blood, castles, tyrants and maidens, dark pasts, secret histories, and so on under one cover, but also a stark departure from some old Gothic traditions, like Science Is Bad and Creepy Catholicism.
+- Dracula (1897) by Bram Stoker is, in many ways, the ultimate Gothic novel, mixing transgression, family, romance, blood, castles, tyrants and maidens, dark pasts, secret histories, and so on under one cover, but also a stark departure from some old Gothic traditions, such as Science Is Bad and Creepy Catholicism.

 The Honorable Mentions

-- Bloodborne (2015) likewise employs a massive number of Gothic tropes, particularly, early in the game, as well as more subtle Gothic themes throughout the entire story.
+- Bloodborne (2015) likewise employs a massive number of Gothic tropes, particularly in the early game, as well as more subtle Gothic themes throughout the entire story.
 However, it also dives head-first into Lovecraft Lite by mid-point, so most players end up seeing the Gothic in it as more of a Red Herring, despite the aforementioned themes.

 - Stephen Carver (2020).
 "The Rise of the Gothic Novel": A survey of the early (1764-1818) British Gothic novels.